ixio/FeatureService/README.md

 You can also pass in the path to another file with the `-c` commandline option to `server.js`.

+To use authentification features you can use the login/password default test user or create a new htpasswd file as specified in the yaml config file.

 ### Testing

 To run all the tests from a clean slate: